Trails to Freedom

 introduction

-On the 3rd of October, 1943, four young Australian soldiers crossed the Italian border at the Monte Moro Pass and into Switzerland, ending a three week odyssey that had started in a Fascist prison camp on the Po Plain near Biella in Piedmont (north of Turin).
+On the 3rd of October 1943, four young Australian soldiers crossed from Italy to Switzerland at the border on Monte Moro Pass, thus ending a three-week odyssey that had started in a Fascist prison camp on the Po Plain near Biella in Piedmont (north of Turin).
 It had taken the soldiers across the Italian Alps, hiking nearly one hundred kilometres, crossing five mountains passes, climbing over five thousand metres and skirting around Mt Rosa, the second highest mountain in the Alps.
-The route they took followed a network of medieval paths that had been re-opened by partisans, which the locals called the ‘sentieri della liberta’ or the trails to freedom.
+The route they took followed a network of medieval paths that had been re-opened by the partisans and came to be known as the ‘sentieri della liberta’ or the trails to freedom.

 The walks